sahilbhardwaj0546/spacex-Assignment/README.md

 Desktop View =>1200px to 1439px
 Extra Large Desktop => Custom designed grid(col-xxl-2,col-xxl-8) for >=1400px

-We can also design with above defined breakpoints in same manner as we defined breakpoints for col-xxl
+We can also design Directed design with custom defined breakpoints in same manner as defined breakpoints for col-xxl